iiAku/kolibri-frontend/documentation/index.md

 ## Upgradeability

-Kollibri is made of a set of contracts.
+Kolibri is made of a set of contracts.
 Each contract is documented below:
 - [Oven](oven.md)
 - [OvenFactory](oven-factory.md)
 - [OvenProxy](oven-proxy.md)